danielf191/liopoly/README.md

 # liopoly
-game of monopoly that is not finished yet
+game of monopoly that is not finished yet - saahas k also worked on this